-For the future, it is worth repeating to students the message that has been highlighted in previous years' reports about the majority of candidates equating filling all the lines with giving a full answer to the question.
-In this exam, most stopped answering once all the lines have been filled.
-Always remember that the lines left for answering are for guidance only, and cannot take into account the many variations in size of handwriting, precision of expression between individual candidates and likelihood of repeating the question before beginning an answer.
+A different technique is needed for answering the short questions in Section A. The emphasis is more upon breadth rather than depth of response, searching for different problems and reasons instead of writing about one in some detail and referring to an example.
+There is no time to repeat the question.
+Candidates must begin to answer straight away, partly to ensure that they do not leave themselves short of time for answering the last half of question 6.
+In this examination, most candidates stopped answering once all the lines had been filled.
+Always remember that the lines left for answering are for guidance only, and cannot take into account the many variations in size of handwriting and precision of expression between individual candidates.
 What is essential is that candidates tailor the number of points made and the amount of elaboration to the number of marks available, even if it means extending the answer into the spaces below or on to a supplementary answer sheet.